 - We’ve developed client-specific voir dire strategies intended to capitalize on how a client is seen by the public.

 - Our goal is to find new ways to use our collective experience to benefit our clients.

-EDGELive: We noticed that some of our clients wanted to participate in a jury research project, but were unable to attend because of scheduling, resource allocation or environmental concerns.
+EDGELive.
+We noticed that some of our clients wanted to participate in a jury research project, but were unable to attend because of scheduling, resource allocation or environmental concerns.
 For these clients, we developed EDGELive, a simple and secure way for clients to watch jury research projects as they happen.
-Clients all over the world have livestreamed our jury research presentations, deliberations, and data without ever having to leave home.
+Clients all over the world have livestreamed our jury research presentations, deliberations, and data without ever having to leave their offices or homes.